geekodour/old2020blog/static/ntz/network_programming.md

     - more...
   - path names on a local node (Unix sockets)
   - X.25 sockets .. and more.
+  - Netlink socket
+    - Successor to `ioctl`
+    - Netlink is designed and used for transferring miscellaneous networking information between the kernel space and userspace processes.
 - The actual network hardware and topology is transparent to the socket programmer
 - OSI Model
 ```